 On 10th March 2015, the 29 successful vanguard sites were announced.

-LPCs who are located in a vanguard site were invited to participate in a teleconference on 15th June 2015 to share information on pharmacy involvement in the vanguard projects in their area.
+LPCs who were located in a vanguard site were invited to participate in a teleconference on 15th June 2015 to share information on pharmacy involvement in the vanguard projects in their area.
 Vanguard teleconference minutes 15th June 2015.

 Phase two – future models of acute care collaboration

 Phase two of the programme was announced on 20th May 2015, with an aim of developing innovative ways of delivering high quality acute care for patients.
 All providers of acute services, including small hospitals, were invited to become vanguard sites for new models of acute care collaboration.
-Expressions of interest were sought until 31st July 2015 with applicants being expected to demonstrate how their proposals will help promote the health and well-being of the populations they serve, increasing the quality and person-centredness of care, and improve efficiency for the taxpayer within available resources.
+In September 2015 a further 13 vanguards were announced – known as acute care collaborations.

 Phase three – urgent and emergency care

 On 3rd June 2015 the NHS announced a further new care model focusing on urgent and emergency care (UEC), and invited expressions of interest from organisations and partnerships across England.